Horowitz-Manski-Lee Bounds with Multilayered Sample Selection: Abstract

 \section{Abstract}

 This paper investigates the causal effect of job training on wage rates in the presence of firm heterogeneity.
-When training affects worker sorting to firms, sample selection is no longer binary but is “multilayered”.
-This paper extends the canonical \cite{heckman_sample_1979} sample selection model - which assumes selection is binary - to a setting where it is multilayered, and shows that in this setting Lee bounds set identifies a total effect that combines a weighted-average of the causal effect of job training on wage rates across firms with a weighted-average of the contrast in wages between different firms for a fixed level of training.
+When training affects the sorting of workers to firms, sample selection is no longer binary but is ``multilayered".
+This paper extends the canonical Heckman (1979) sample selection model -- which assumes selection is binary -- to a setting where it is multilayered.
+In this setting Lee bounds set identifies a total effect that combines a weighted-average of the causal effect of job training on wage rates across firms with a weighted-average of the contrast in wages between different firms for a fixed level of training.
 Thus, Lee bounds set identifies a policy-relevant estimand only when firms pay homogeneous wages and/or when job training does not affect worker sorting across firms.
-We derive sharp closed-form bounds for the causal effect of job training on wage rates at each firm which leverage information on firm-specific wages.
-We illustrate our partial identification approach with an empirical application to the Job Corps Study.
-Results show that while conventional Lee bounds are strictly positive, our within-firm bounds include 0 showing that canonical Lee bounds may be capturing a pure sorting effect of job training. \\ { \textbf{Keywords}: job training, sample selection, unordered treatments}
+We derive analytic expressions for sharp bounds for the causal effect of job training on wage rates at each firm that leverage information on firm-specific wages.
+We illustrate our partial identification approach with two empirical applications to job training experiments.
+Our estimates demonstrate that even when conventional Lee bounds are strictly positive, our within-firm bounds can be tight around 0, showing that the canonical Lee bounds may capture only a pure sorting effect of job training. \\ { \textbf{Keywords}: job training, sample selection, unordered treatments}

-\textbf{JEL subject classification}: C12, C14, C21 and C26.
+\textbf{JEL subject classification}: C12, C14, C21, and C26.